bigyanchap/Google-Drive-Sync-Tool/README.md

 # Google Drive Sync Tool

-A modern Python-based tool to automatically sync a local folder with Google Drive using a beautiful web interface and simplified OAuth authentication.
+A modern Python-based tool to automatically sync a local folder with Google Drive's single folder using a beautiful web interface and simplified OAuth authentication.

 ## ✨ Features